Jimmy Lake

-James Paul Lake (born December 17, 1976) is an American football coach who is the assistant head coach for the Los Angeles Rams of the National Football League (NFL).
-He was most recently the head coach at the University of Washington, from 2020 to 2021.
+James Paul Lake (born December 17, 1976) is an American football coach who is a senior defensive assistant for the Los Angeles Rams of the National Football League (NFL).
+Previously, he was the head coach for the Washington Huskies from 2020 to 2021.
 Lake has coached at both the National Football League (NFL) and college football levels, primarily overseeing defensive backs.
-Lake played college football as a strong safety at Eastern Washington from 1995–1998.
+He played college football as a strong safety at Eastern Washington from 1995–1998.

 Early years

 A military brat, Lake was born in Walnut Creek, California; his father served in the U.S. Air Force and the family lived in various locations, including overseas tours in Turkey and the Philippines.
 He attended North Central High School in Spokane, Washington, was a three-sport letterman for the Indians (football, basketball, and baseball), and was recognized as a scholar-athlete.

 Lake played college football for Eastern Washington University in nearby Cheney as a strong safety from 1995 to 1998, where he was an honorable-mention All-Big Sky recipient, team captain, and named to the All-Big Sky Conference Academic Team.
 After graduating from Eastern Washington in 1999, Lake worked as a graduate assistant there during the spring before taking a full-time job with the Spokane Indians, a minor league baseball team, where he worked in ticket sales.